chienyioma/alx-low_level_programming/0x0A-argc_argv/README.md

 # Task 0 - Program that prints its name
 # Task 1 - Prints the number of arguments passed to it
+# Task 2 - Prints all arguments it receives
-# Task 2 - Multiplies two numbers
+# Task 3 - Multiplies two numbers
-# Task 3 - Adds positive numbers
+# Task 4 - Adds positive numbers
-# Task 4 - Prints the minimum number of coins
+# Task 5 - Prints the minimum number of coins